yu-lab-vt/ITEC/README.md

 1. **Code Download**

-   Download the full code of ITEC on github.
-Then unzip it to your working directory.
+   [Download](https://github.com/yu-lab-vt/ITEC/archive/refs/heads/main.zip) the code and unzip it to your working directory.

 2. **MATLAB Installation**